acquia/drupal-cms-project/CONTRIBUTING.md

-# Contributing to Acquia Drupal CMS Project
+# Contributing to Drupal CMS - Acquia Hosting Tailored Version

 ## External Contributions

-Like all open source software, you are permitted and encouraged to extend Acquia Drupal CMS Project as much as you like - via version control and build systems you maintain.
+Like all open source software, you are permitted and encouraged to extend this project as much as you like - via version control and build systems you maintain.

-We accept suggestions for Acquia Drupal CMS Project through our Github issue queue.
-You may submit patches through our issue queue on Drupal.org.
+We accept suggestions for the project through our Github issue queue.

 ## Internal Acquia Contributions

-Contributing to Acquia Drupal CMS Project requires the ability to push branches to the repository, since we can not use forks.
-If you need access, speak to Acquia Drupal CMS Project engineering leadership.
+Contributing to this project requires the ability to push branches to the repository, since we can not use forks.
+If you need access, speak to Acquia engineering leaders of this project.

 git checkout develop
 git pull